fobnail/docs/docs/flashing_preparation.md

 `probe-rs`, so you need a compatible debugger.
 We are using [nRF52840-DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) development board, which exposes a JLink-compatible interface.
-To check whether your debugger is supported, start Fobnail SDK and run `probe-rs-cli list`.
-You see similar output:
+To check whether your debugger is supported, connect the development kit to your PC with USB cable, [start Fobnail SDK](/fobnail-sdk.md) and run `probe-rs-cli list`.
+You will see output similar to this:

 ```
 The following devices were found: